MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/authentication-overview.md

     Verifying that the application and the associated user for the request has the appropriate permissions to perform its operation, such as accessing a folder or list or executing a query

 To perform app authentication, the application obtains an access token either from the Microsoft Azure Access Control Service (ACS) or by self-signing an access token using a certificate that SharePoint Server trusts.
 The access token asserts a request for access to a specific SharePoint resource and contains information that identifies the app and the associated user, instead of the validation of the user's credentials.
-The access token is not a logon token.
+The access token isn't a sign in token.

 For SharePoint Store apps, an example of the authentication process is as follows: